CarstenMaul/ai-os/README.md

 - **AI-Powered App Generation**: Create fully functional applications using natural language descriptions
 - **Image-Based App Creation**: Paste screenshots with Ctrl+V when creating apps for visual app generation
 - **Real-time App Modification**: Modify existing applications using voice or text commands with context-aware prompts
+- **Advanced Version Control**: Complete snapshot management with smart save states and version history
 - **App Export/Import**: Save and load applications as JSON files with versioning support
 - **Demo Apps**: Pre-built example apps included in `/demo-apps` folder for immediate use

+#### Advanced Version Control System
+- **Smart Save Management**: Save button only enabled when apps have unsaved changes
+- **Snapshot Creation**: Create named snapshots of app states with custom descriptions
+- **Version History**: Complete timeline of all app modifications with timestamps
+- **Active State Tracking**: Visual indicators show which snapshot is currently active
+- **Safe Snapshot Deletion**: Remove unwanted versions with protection for active snapshots
+- **Unified Management Interface**: Single dialog for viewing, reverting, and managing all snapshots
+- **Non-Blocking Dialogs**: Custom prompts and confirmations that don't freeze the interface
+- **Automatic State Detection**: System intelligently tracks when apps are modified or saved

 #### App & Data Persistence
 - **Persistent App Storage**: Apps automatically saved to IndexedDB when created or modified